quango/quango/db/fixtures/pages/faq.en.markdown

 **More precisely, this is how it works:**

-If your question is appreciated by other users, they will vote it up and you will gain 10 reputation points.
+If your item is appreciated by other users, they will vote it up and you will gain 10 reputation points.
 If they don't like your post, they will vote it down and you will lose 2 points.
 As you gain points, you will be able to do more.
 Here is a non-exhaustive list of action and points you need execute them:

 * 5 points: Leave comments